pryley/star-rating.js/README.md

 `v2.0.0 [02-05-2018]`

+- Added support for loading as a module
+- Added support for RTL
-- Removed jQuery plugin as it's unnecessary
+- Removed jQuery plugin
 - Removed IE9 support

 `v1.3.3 [11-04-2017]`